Apollo Bay Ocean Yacht Race

 |Race Record:||05h 24m 04s by KAOS skippered by Peter Blake in 1999|

-A short coastal race starting off Queenscliff, going out of Port Phillip Heads before turning right to follow the coast to Apollo Bay.
+This popular event is a short coastal race starting off Queenscliff and going out of Port Phillip Heads before turning right along the coast to Apollo Bay.

-It is also an ideal race for those new to ocean racing with its shorter length and proximity to the coast.
+This is an ideal race for those new to ocean racing with its shorter length and proximity to the coast.

 The race is often won or lost by navigators and tacticians in their decisions to sail a seaward course or hug the shoreline in search of better breeze.